FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 If `configUSE_CORE_AFFINITY` is defined as `1`, `vTaskCoreAffinitySet` can be used to control which cores a task can run on, and `vTaskCoreAffinityGet` can be used to query which cores a task can run on.

+## configUSE_TASK_PREEMPTION_DISABLE

+Allows the application writer to disable preemption on a per task basis.
+When `configUSE_TASK_PREEMPTION_DISABLE` is defined as `1`, `vTaskPreemptionDisable` and `vTaskPreemptionEnable` APIs can be used to disable and enable preemption on a per task basis.